Ensuring High Ethical Standards and Transparency in Business Activities

 Based on these regulations, the system is defined as follows.

-• Chief Administrator: Director of Promotion of CSR (Executive Director of Compliance Committee)
+• Chief Administrative Officer: Representative Director (Chairperson of the Compliance Committee)

-• Director of Research Ethics Education: Head of each organization related to public research expenditure
+• Person in Charge of Research Ethics Education: Vice President of each organization related to public research expenditure

-The chief officer will lead our group compliance policy and regulations to promote research fraud prevention.
+The Chief Administrative Officer will lead our group's compliance policy and regulations to promote the prevention of research fraud.

 Internal reporting system